A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Why Use Trees

 \subsection{Point Clouds}

-Given a point cloud $C=\{x_1,\ldots, x_n\}$ in $\mathbb{R}^n$ there are many ways in which one can build a family of simplicial complexes \citep{PH_survey} whose vertices are given by $C$ itself and whose set of higher dimensional simplices gets bigger and bigger.
-A standard tool to do so is the Vietoris-Rips filtration of $C$ \citep{PH_survey}, as are $\alpha$ filtrations, C\'ech filtrations etc..
+Given a point cloud $C=\{x_1,\ldots, x_n\}$ in $\mathbb{R}^n$ there are many ways in which one can build a family of simplicial complexes \cite{PH_survey} whose vertices are given by $C$ itself and whose sets of higher dimensional simplices get bigger and bigger.
+A standard tool to do so is the Vietoris-Rips filtration of $C$ \cite{PH_survey}, as are $\alpha$ filtrations, $\check{C}$ech filtrations etc..

-As we are interested only in path connected components we restrict our attention to $0$ dimensional simplices (points) and $1$ dimensional simplices (edges).
+As we are interested only in path-connected components we restrict our attention to $0$ dimensional simplices (points) and $1$ dimensional simplices (edges).
 With such restrictions, many of the aforementioned filtrations become equivalent and amount to having a family of graphs $\{C_t\}_{t\geq 0}$ such that the vertex set of $C_t$ is $C$ and the edge between $x_i$ and $x_j$ belongs to $C_t$ if and only if $d(x_i,x_j)<t$.
 Thus, the set of edges of $C_{t'}$ contains the set of edges of $C_t$, with $t\leq t'$; while the set of vertices is always $C$.
-Note, for instance, that the path connected components of $C_t$ are equivalent to the ones of $X_{t/2}$ with $\X$ being the C\'ech filtration built in \Cref{sec:defi_intro}.
+Note, for instance, that the path-connected components of $C_t$ are equivalent to the ones of $X_{t/2}$ with $\X$ being the $\check{C}$ech filtration built in \Cref{sec:defi_intro}.
 Along this filtration of graphs, the closest points become connected first and the farthest ones at last.
-It is thus reasonable to interpret the path connected components of $C_t$ as clusters of the point cloud $C$.
+It is thus reasonable to interpret the path-connected components of $C_t$ as clusters of the point cloud $C$.
 In order to choose the best \virgolette{resolution} to look at clusters, i.e. in order to choose $t$ and use $C_t$ to infer the clusters, statisticians look at the merge tree $\mathcal{M}(\pi_0(C_t)_{t\geq 0})$, which is called hierarchical clustering dendrogram.
 More precisely, $\mathcal{M}(\pi_0(C_t)_{t\geq 0})$ is the \emph{single linkage hierarchical clustering dendrogram}.
 Note that $\T$ is a regular abstract merge tree.